KudiFi/KudiFi-Contracts/README.md

 | **Get Wallet Address**  | Users can get their wallet address with their numbers            |
 | **Future**             | Withdraw to MoMo, cashback rewards, merchant integration |

+## Functions
+- newKudiWallet -> Creates a new wallet address with user's provided phone number
+- addressOfPhonenumber -> Checks the wallet's address of the valid phone number
+- balanceOf -> Checks the balance of the provided phone number
+- safeTransferToAccount -> Sends tokens from one address to another
+- transferToAddress -> transfers token to address
+- verify -> Verifies the signature
+- execute -> Executes the request

 ## TODO
 - Buy tokens with mobile money